vilaswasnik/Ansible-AI-DevOps-Agent/README.md

 ## � Development Guide

-This section provides guidance on extending the Ansible AI DevOps Agent with custom automation scripts and updating the knowledge base.
+This section provides guidance on extending the Ansible AI DevOps Agent with custom automation scripts.

 ### Creating Ansible Playbooks